roq-trading/roq-cpp-fix-client-template/README.md

-A template project for creating your own strateiges.
+A template project for creating your own FIX client.

-The project includes

-* Bare-minimum implementation needed to support strategy development

-  * Supports live and simulation.

-* A static library (named `tools`)

-  * Allows you to build testable logic separate from the actual strategy.

-* Test target

-  * Using Catch2

-* Benchmark target

-  * Using Google benchmark

 ## Prerequisites